• Home

 Shoes should be stylish but also practical

-• Ballet slippers – tres French chic
+• Ballet slippers – think Audrey Hepburn.

 • Medium to low heels.
+Why take a chance of falling?

-What about wearing colors and prints?
+What about colors and prints?

 Quality over quantity

 French style is all about quality and attention to detail.
 French women will spend money on high-quality and well-made clothing that will last for years.
 Many keep clothing pieces for decades but diligently take care of them.
-They also purchase clothes in natural fabrics like linen, silk, and wool and stay away from man-made items made of polyester or spandex.
-You can often find extraordinary and affordable pieces in thrift shops especially if it is near an affluent area.
-I’ve found items there that were never worn.

 Makeup is minimal

-My favorite French fashion YouTubers are:
+My favorite French fashion YouTubers and bloggers are:

 Are you ready to add a little French style to your life?
 Please leave a comment below.